Generic Name: Reteplase

 Uses for Retavase

-Clinical benefit diminishes as the time period from symptom onset to initiation of therapy increases.2 3 5 6 15 19 Administer as soon as possible, preferably within 3–6 hours of acute MI.1 3 5 6 19 ACC and AHA recommend administration within 30 minutes of hospital admission or first contact with the health-care system.15 19
+Clinical benefit diminishes as the time period from symptom onset to initiation of therapy increases; administer as soon as possible after onset of MI symptoms.1 3 527 ACCF and AHA recommend administration within 30 minutes of hospital arrival.527

 The American College of Chest Physicians (ACCP) generally recommends against the use of systemic thrombolytic therapy in most patients with acute PE; however, in patients with acute PE associated with hypotension (e.g., systolic BP<90 mmHg), thrombolytic therapy may provide some benefit in terms of mortality reduction and is suggested as a possible treatment in patients without high risk of bleeding.1005